By Fransisco Msonge (MD), 2023

 The gift of tongue-speaking was also considered evidence of baptism with the Holy Spirit.
 In Acts 1:5, Jesus had told them they would be baptized with the Holy Spirit; at Pentecost, this baptism took place.
 In Acts 19:6, “And when Paul had laid his hands upon them, the Holy Ghost came on them; and they spake with tongues, and prophesied.”

-Based on the prediction of Jesus, as recorded in Mark 16:17, and its context, the purpose of the gift of tongues was the proclamation of the gospel.
-Acts 2 is the key passage in interpreting the gift of tongues in the New Testament.
-It is an easily understandable text.
+Based on Jesus’ prediction recorded in Mark 16:17 and its immediate context, the purpose of the gift of tongues was the proclamation of the gospel.
+Acts 2 serves as the key passage for interpreting the gift of tongues in the New Testament, as it presents the phenomenon in a clear and easily understandable manner.

 The conversion of Cornelius: